Meringue Pies Pies & Tarts Recipes

 Cranberry Curd:

-Return strained cranberry-orange juice mixture to saucepan.
-Whisk in half of the sugar and heat on medium-low until steaming.
+Discard pulp.
+Reweigh strained cranberry mixture to 120 milliliters (1/2 cup) and return to saucepan.
+Whisk in half of the sugar and heat on medium-low until sugar dissolves.

 Temper steaming cranberry-orange mixture into egg mixture, adding a few tablespoons at a time and whisking thoroughly after each addition.

-Return entire mixture to saucepan and cook over low-medium heat, stirring frequently, about 10-12 minutes or until mixture has thickened.
+Return entire mixture to saucepan and cook over low-medium heat, stirring frequently, about 5-7 minutes or until mixture thickens.
+As it cooks, the curd will begin to look less red, and more orange or rust-colored.

-Pour mixture into blind baked crusts.
-Bake at 180° C / 360° F for 12-15 minutes or until curd sets (it should be jiggly, but not runny.)
-Remove from oven and cool completely, at least 1-2 hours, before proceeding to meringue.
+Bake for 8-10 minutes or until curd sets (it should be jiggly, but not runny.)
+Remove from oven and refrigerate at least 1 hour, or until curd sets, before preparing the meringue.

 Italian Meringue:

-Meanwhile, in a large mixing bowl or the bowl of a stand mixer, add egg whites and whip on high until stiff peaks form.
+Meanwhile, in a large mixing bowl or the bowl of a stand mixer, whip egg whites on high speed until stiff peaks form.

 With mixer running, pour hot sugar mixture into egg whites and whip until thickened and completely cool, about 5-7 minutes.